 \subsection{Settings}

 To evaluate the robustness of our variant effect prediction framework, we implemented two distinct adversarial strategies: FGSM and soft prompt attacks.
 For the FGSM setup, we applied perturbations directly to the input embeddings of the GFM using the Fast Gradient Sign Method, with an attack strength of $\epsilon = 0.01$.
 The gradient was computed with respect to the classification loss, and the perturbed embeddings were then passed through a frozen GFM encoder followed by a trainable classification head.
-In contrast, the soft prompt attack prepended $n = 10$ learnable prompt tokens to each input sequence.
+For PGD, we used 5 attack steps with a step size of 0.002 and maximum perturbation $\epsilon = 0.01$, applying projection onto the $\ell_\infty$ ball after each step.
+For the C\&W attack, we optimized the adversarial objective using 1{,}000 binary search steps and 9 optimization iterations per step, with a confidence parameter of 0.
+The soft prompt attack prepended $n = 10$ learnable prompt tokens to each input sequence.
 These prompt embeddings, initialized via Xavier uniform distribution~\citep{glorot2010understanding}, were optimized jointly with the classification head.
 For both experiments, we trained the models using the Adam optimizer with a learning rate of $1 \times 10^{-4}$~\citep{kingma2014adam} and batch size of 4 over 10 epochs.
+All attacks are now performed over five independent runs with different random initializations.
+Additionally, we apply 1,000-sample bootstrap resampling to quantify the stability of the attack effect across samples in Figure~\ref{fig:softprompt_targeted}.
 The loss function used was binary cross-entropy, and training was conducted on a single A100 GPU.
 This design enables a direct comparison between perturbation-based (FGSM) and representation-based (soft prompt) adversarial robustness under a consistent training regime.